 Don't Dump, It's Dumb

-The City of Wagga Wagga was successful in obtaining funding through Round 5 of the NSW EPA's 'Combating Illegal Dumping: Clean-up and Prevention Program' to address the problem of illegal kerbside dumping within our city.
-The "Don't Dump its Dumb" project aims to reduce the number of incidences of kerbside dumping, increase the timeliness of reports of illegal dumping to RIDonline and engage with residents to educate and encourage correct disposal, through reuse and recycling.
+The City of Wagga Wagga was successful in obtaining funding through Round 5 of the NSW Environment Protection Authority's (EPA) 'Combating Illegal Dumping: Clean-up and Prevention Program' to address the problem of illegal kerbside dumping within our city.
+The "Don't Dump its Dumb" project aimed to reduce the number of incidences of kerbside dumping, increase the timeliness of reports of illegal dumping to RIDonline and engaged with residents to educate and encourage correct disposal, through reuse and recycling.

-The project will trial principles of crime prevention through:
+The project will trialled principles of crime prevention through:

 - Environmental design for kerbside landscaping